tommywu052/Thermal_MaskAI_mirror/README.md

-# Thermal FaceMask Detection utilizing Nvida Jetson Azure IoTEdge
+# Thermal FaceMask Detection utilizing:
+# Nvida Jetson & Azure IoTEdge
 ![Overall Schematic](/Overall_Schematic.png)

 Everything in this repository will help you setup a thermal-mask-detection system using the hardwares below